What is Termux?

 In a Linux distribution, a “package” refers to a compressed file archive that contains all the files that make up a particular application.
 The files are usually stored in packages according to the existing installation path.
 Common types of Linux packages such as .deb, .rpm, and .tgz

-Android is Linux
+Android is based on Linux

 So the Android cellphone that you currently hold is a Linux.
 Linux is famous for its powerful reputation, OS server, internet life, and hacking.